Top 10 London Plays

 Check out the top 10 London plays currently running in the capital and book your tickets now.

-The Play That Goes Wrong - Duchess Theatre
+Book The Play That Goes Wrong tickets on London Theatre.

 Based on an original new story by J.K.
 Rowling, Jack Thorne and John Tiffany, Harry Potter and the Cursed Child is the eighth story in the Harry Potter series and the first official Harry Potter story to be presented on stage.
 Harry Potter and the Cursed Child received its world premiere at the Palace Theatre in London in July 2016, and went on to become to one of the most-coveted productions in West End history, winning a record nine Olivier Awards from a record-breaking 11 nominations.
 Theatregoers are urged to #KeepTheSecret; to not spoil the magical experience for others.